Hoom4n/GaussianFace/README.md

 2. **Practical Applications with Scikit-Learn**
    - Implementation of GMMs on the Iris dataset, visualized in 2D using t-SNE, with a comparison of original and GMM-predicted labels.
-   - Analysis of model attributes like convergence and covariance structures.
+   - Analysis of model attributes like parameters, convergence and covariance structures.
-   - Examples of soft and hard clustering, plus strategies to simplify models with `covariance_type`.
+   - Soft and hard clustering with GMM, plus strategies to simplify models with `covariance_type`.
    - Anomaly detection via `score_samples()` and visualization of outliers.
-   - Evaluation of cluster counts using BIC and AIC metrics.
+   - Find the optimal number of clusters with BIC and AIC metrics.

 3. **Face Generation with GMMs**
    - Application of GMMs to the LFW dataset for generating artificial faces.